cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 console.log(NaN && undefined) // prints: NaN
 ```

 Both of them have the same logic to it: They don't check the value on the right side unless they have to.
-An || operator will result with true if the leftside value is true or truthy, and in this case the rightside value doesn't matter, so it is short-circuited.
-Same goes for the && operator, if the leftside value is false or falsy, the result will be false no matter what the rightside value is, so it is never evaluated.
+An || operator will result with true if the left-side value is true or truthy, and in this case, the right-side value doesn't matter, so it is short-circuited.
+The same goes for the && operator, if the left-side value is false or falsy, the result will be false no matter what the right-side value is, so it is never evaluated.

 **Ternary Operator:**

 We have seen unary and binary operators, but there is also a **ternary operator**, which is also known as the **conditional operator**.
-Binary operator operates on a single value, binary operator operates on two values, and ternary operator operates on three values.
+The unary operator operates on a single value, the binary operator operates on two values, and the ternary operator operates on three values.
 For the syntax, a question mark (?) and a colon (:) is used.
 Statement before the question mark indicates condition, the statement after that is what will happen if that condition is true, and the statement after the colon is what happens if that condition isn't met.

 ```javascript
 let status = "offline"